danevairena/Notes-app/README.md

 - Edit and delete existing notes
 - Responsive UI for desktop and mobile
 - Intuitive user experience with clean design
-- (If applicable) Storage of notes in browser (localStorage) or other persistence mechanism
+- Storage of notes in browser (localStorage)

 ---